IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 # Key concepts

-Streams applications is a directed graph that always starts with a source [`Stream`](https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.topology.html#streamsx.topology.topology.Stream).
+A Streams application is a directed graph that always starts with a source [`Stream`](https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.topology.html#streamsx.topology.topology.Stream).
 This `Stream` is processed and analyzed using various transforms, ultimately getting sent to a data sink such as a database or file.
 You might remember the following animation from the previous section:

 ![streams graph animation](/streamsx.documentation/images/python/streams-graph.gif)